chestercodes/chester.codes/content/posts/033-2020-08-10-fable-aws-serverless/post.md

 There are a few advantages of trying this approach:

 **cost** - serverless applications don't have some of the same up front costs as other methods of deploying apps using a "best-practice" approach.
-A zero-to-low traffic severless app will likely fall into the free-tier for most cloud provider services.
+A zero-to-low traffic serverless app will likely fall into the free-tier for most cloud provider services.

-**client-server code sharing** - fable allows the same strongly-typed code to be run on the back-end and front-end.
+**client-server code sharing** - fable allows the same strongly typed code to be run on the back-end and front-end.
 This is currently possible with typescript, but i'm a bigger fan of the F# type-system.

-This means that dtos, validation logic and domain types can be shared which potentially removes some kinds of bugs and speeds up development time.
+This means that dtos, validation logic and domain types can be shared, this potentially removes some kinds of bugs and can help speed up development time.

 **Runtime** - Targeting the node.js runtime allows access to a formidable amount of third-party libraries on the `npm` repository.
-This is especially useful for AWS libraries where the .Net client libraries can lag behind the node.js version.
+This is especially useful for AWS libraries where the .Net client libraries can lag behind the node.js version in terms of maturity.

 Another big advantage is that [the "cold start" time for node.js is lower](https://mikhail.io/serverless/coldstarts/aws/) than for `dotnet`.
-It's not a huge difference, but these start times can compound if there is a change of lambda calls.
+It's not a huge difference, but these start times can compound if there is a chain of lambda calls.

 ---

 ## Architecture

-The app consists of a static SPA site, stored on AWS S3, that is hosted with the AWS Cloudfront CDN.
+The app consists of a static SPA site stored on AWS S3, that is hosted with the AWS Cloudfront CDN.

 The back-end consists of a collection of AWS Lambda functions that form a REST API with the addition of an AWS API Gateway.
 The application sends requests to the gateway by customising the CDN's behaviour to direct calls to the `<CDNBase>/api/<path>` to the gateway.